-Ryan Andoos, co-owner of Route 27 Hempyard informed us all that the best place to store CBD is in a dark, cool, dry place.
-If you expose your products to heat, light or air, the cannabinoids can mutate.
-CBD can also break down, losing potency.
+Ryan Andoos, co-owner of Route 27 Hempyard, tells us that the best place to store CBD is in a dark, cool, dry place.
+If you expose your products to heat, light or air, the cannabinoids can mutate and the CBD can break down, losing some of its potency.

-On average, CBD flower has a 6-month to 2-year shelf life.
-CBD tinctures and oil, however, won’t begin degrading for 1-2 years.
+On average, CBD flower has a shelf life of six months to two years.
+CBD tinctures and oil, however, won’t even start to degrade for 1-2 years.

 When you have eggs or dairy in your CBD-infused edibles, they will go bad after the expiration date on the ingredients used.
 This limitation is why many users prefer long-lasting edibles; you can save your gummies or lollipops through an apocalypse and they won’t hurt you.

 How Much CBD Should You Take?

-When you are starting to use CBD for medical conditions, you’ll likely want to know how much you should take.
-You don’t want to overindulge or take too small of a dose.
+When you are starting to use CBD for medical conditions, you’ll certainly want to know how much you should take, since you don’t want to overindulge or take too small of a dose.
 Unfortunately, the U.S. Food and Drug Administration (FDA) doesn’t regulate CBD, so there no government recommendations that can guide you.
 But don’t fret; you can’t overdose on CBD.

-The method isn’t important here.
-You can be vaping or using CBD tinctures.
-It doesn’t matter.
-The best way to gauge your first dose is following the rule of thumb: start off in small increments.
+The method isn’t important whether you’re taking CBD oil, vaping or consuming edibles; what matters is the dosage.
+The best way to gauge your first dose is by starting with small increments.

 Download Our Free Guide to Sustainable Living.